stas00/porting/transformers/fairseq-wmt19/README.md

 ### model cards

+## Conclusions

+- no model ensemble, but the download size is 1.1GB and not 13GB as in the original.
+For some reason the original includes the optimizer state saved in the model - so it adds 4x2.2GB almost 9GB of dead weight for those who just want to download the model to use it as is to translate text.

 ## Notes

 ### Autoprint all in Jupyter Notebook

-My jupyter notebook is configured to automatically print all expressions, so i don't have to explicitly `print()` them (the default behavior is to print only the last expression).
+My jupyter notebook is configured to automatically print all expressions, so I don't have to explicitly `print()` them (the default behavior is to print only the last expression of each cell).
 So if you read the outputs in my notebooks they may not the be same as if you were to run them yourself.

 You can achieve the same by adding to `~/.ipython/profile_default/ipython_config.py` (create it if you don't have one):